Christina, Queen of Sweden: Early life

-The Crown of Sweden was hereditary in the House of Vasa, but from King Charles IX's time onward (reigned 1604–11), it excluded Vasa princes descended from a deposed brother (Eric XIV of Sweden) and a deposed nephew (Sigismund III of Poland).
-Gustav Adolf's legitimate younger brothers had died years earlier.
-The one legitimate female left, his half-sister Catharine, came to be excluded in 1615 when she married John Casimir, a non-Lutheran.
-So Christina became the undisputed heir presumptive.
-From Christina's birth, King Gustav Adolph recognized her eligibility even as a female heir, and although called "queen", the official title she held as of her coronation by the Riksdag in February 1633 was king.
+The Crown of Sweden was hereditary in the House of Vasa, but following the reign of Christina's grandfather Charles IX (r.
+1604–11), it excluded Vasa princes descended from a deposed brother (Eric XIV of Sweden) and a deposed nephew (Sigismund III of Poland).
+Gustavus Adolphus's legitimate younger brother Charles Philip had died years earlier.
+The one legitimate female left, his half-sister Catherine, came to be excluded in 1615 when she married John Casimir, Count Palatine of Kleeburg, a non-Lutheran.
+Christina became the undisputed heir presumptive.
+From Christina's birth, King Gustav Adolphus recognized her eligibility even as a female heir, and although she was called "queen," the official title the Riksdag gave at her coronation in February 1633 was "king".

 Regency

-In June 1630, when Christina was three years old, Gustav Adolf left for Germany to defend Protestantism in the Thirty Years' War.
+In June 1630, when Christina was three years old, Gustavus Adolphus left for Germany to defend Protestantism and became involved in the Thirty Years' War.
 He secured his daughter's right to inherit the throne, in case he never returned, and gave orders to Axel Gustafsson Banér, his marshal, that Christina should receive an education of the type normally only afforded to boys.

-When Gustav Adolf did not come home as expected after the summer campaign of 1630, Maria wrote to John Casimir, her brother-in-law that she could not stand it, she wanted to die.
+When Gustavus Adolphus did not come home as expected after the summer campaign of 1630, Maria wrote to John Casimir, her brother-in-law that she could not stand it; she wanted to die.
 She begged him to try to persuade the king to come home.
 It was decided that Maria would travel to Germany the following spring.
 She arrived on 10 July 1631, to Wolgast in Pomerania.
-On 11 January 1632 she met with her spouse, close to Hanau.
+On 11 January 1632, she met with her spouse near Hanau.
 The couple were spotted for the last time on 28 October 1632 at Erfurt.
-The very next day, Gustav Adolf broke camp and left.
-On 3 November Maria wrote to Axel Oxenstierna: "without H.R.M.'s presence, I am worth nothing, not even my life".
+The very next day, Gustavus Adolphus broke camp and left.
+On 3 November, Maria wrote to Axel Oxenstierna: "without H.R.M.'s presence, I am worth nothing, not even my life."